-Springer Nature’s policies for books and chapters ensure that we are in line with international standards for responsible research publications to advance knowledge.
+Springer Nature’s policies and guidelines for books and chapters ensure that we are in line with international standards for responsible research publications to advance knowledge.

 Science and research are important to confirm, change or advance knowledge.
 If you are publishing with Springer Nature you are responsible for the way your research is organized and conducted.
 It is therefore important that the work you submit has been carried out in line with international standards for responsible research publication.